the-dimensionless/CompetetiveFever-August-2021/out/production/ProblemsForAugust/data_structures/graphs/readMe.md

 Sort given actions in such a way that if there is a dependency of one action on another, then the dependent action always comes later than its parent action.
+* TC: O(V + E)
+* SC: O(V + E)

+## Important Algorithms

+### Single Source Shortest Path Algorithm:
+Finding a path between a given vertex (called source) to all other vertices in a graph such that the total distance between them (source and destination) is minimum.
+Ex -> Five offices in different cities.
+Given the Travel costs between the different cities, find the cheapest way from head office to branches in different cities.

+* 3 commonly known solution by
+1. BFS
+   enqueue any starting vertex
+   while queue is not empty:
+      p = dequeue()
+      if p is not visited:
+         mark it as visited
+         enqueue all adj vertices of p
+         update parent of adj vertices to curVertex
+2. Dijkstra's Algorithm
+3. Bellman Ford